KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/preview-feature-pr.md

 <details open><summary>⚙️Workflow (CI/CD) Changes⚙️</summary>

-These kinds of changes are only done by the project owner and maintainers.
+Contains changes to workflow files.
+These changes can only done by the project maintainers.
 - [ ] Yes
     - [ ] A ![workflow-label](https://user-images.githubusercontent.com/85414302/150814606-314933ca-86c7-4edb-99cb-62d2198b20d9.png) label has been added to the pull request.
 - [ ] No